netCommonsEU/PeerStreamer/testing/Testing.md

 As reported in the figure below, for the second test the software modules are split in two nodes.
-Both nodes must run Ubuntu 16.04.1 LTS (x86_64) and can communicate to each other through a directo ethernet connection or through a switch.
+Both nodes must run Ubuntu 16.04.1 LTS (x86_64) and can communicate to each other through a direct ethernet connection or through a switch.

 ![alt text](figures/two_nodes_test.png "Two nodes testing")